LFTW1013/ActoCLI/README.md

-ActoCLI is a Command-Line-Interface or CLI made for easy and powerful use.    macOS is the most stable release.
-Windows is not 100% proven to work yet, still in expirmental stage.
+ActoCLI is a Command-Line-Interface or CLI made for easy and powerful use.
+Stable releases have been rolled out for both Mac and Windows.
 ----------------------------------------------------------
 **For Mac install instrucions - https://github.com/LFTW1013/ActoCLI/tree/macOS**

-**For Windows install instructions (Not Recomended) - https://github.com/LFTW1013/ActoCLI/tree/Windows**
+**For Windows install instructions - https://github.com/LFTW1013/ActoCLI/tree/Windows**
 _____________________________________________________________________________
-Note: For Mac users check the latest macOS release under the releases tab.

 COMMANDS: